Menu Close

 to work with thankfulness and joy,

-considering it an honour to employ and develop,
+considering it an honor to employ and develop,

 the gifts received from God;